 Blankslate

-Speaking of the Underground Music Showcase, Blankslate was a standout set at this summer's festival.
-The three-piece group has been coming up on the scene for the past six years, since Tess Condron (drums/keys) and Rylee Dunn (guitar/bass) founded Blankslate and added lead singer Cameron Cade (who has her own solo career) this year.
-The band was already phenomenal with its 2022 debut, Summer on a Salt Flat, but Cade has helped take live performances to the next level, with vocals that emulate the depth of Mazzy Star's Hope Sandoval.
-Seeing Blankslate live is a sonic journey that grips audiences with story-telling lyrics and shredding guitar solos and energetic drums.
+Speaking of the Underground Music Showcase, Blankslate put on a standout set at last year's festival.
+The band has been coming up on the scene for the past six-plus years, since Tess Condron (drums/keys) and Rylee Dunn (guitar/bass) founded Blankslate.
+The band made waves with its 2022 debut, Summer on a Salt Flat, and seeing Blankslate live is a sonic journey that grips audiences with storytelling lyrics, shredding guitar solos and energetic drums.
 We see this band really going places.

 Corsicana

 Oh, Corsicana.
 The many evenings spent listening to your tranquil, melodic music while burning candles and painting are too many to count.
-Led by Ben Pisaro, who created the project almost a decade ago while in high school, this band leans into shoegaze and dream-pop, winning an award for Best Shoegaze Album in this year's Best of Denver for Kept, which dropped in October 2023.
-But don't be fooled by the softness of the recordings — Corsicana's live shows are lively and dynamic, making for almost an immersive experience.
+Led by Ben Pisaro, who created the project almost a decade ago while in high school, this band leans into shoegaze and dream pop, winning an award for Best Shoegaze Album in last year's Best of Denver for Kept, which dropped in October 2023.
+But don't be fooled by the softness of the recordings: Corsicana's live shows are lively and dynamic, making for an almost immersive experience.

 Elektric Animals